Bennu is a 28-year-old writer, gamer and philosopher from sunny Queensland, Australia.

-In regards to the trading cards, they act as the main 'collectible' of the game, with a total of sixty-four of them available for collection throughout the game.
-However, upon completing the game, players can access the Special menu and complete a series of specific tasks to unlock a special sixty-fifth card featuring the director of the game, SWERY.
+In regards to the trading cards, they act as the main 'collectible' of the game, with a total of 64 of them available for collection throughout the game.
+However, upon completing the game, players can access the Special menu and complete a series of specific tasks to unlock a special 65th card featuring the director of the game, SWERY.
 It's a nice little Easter egg that I feel was worth mentioning for the true completionists out there.
 Showing the trading card collection to Wesley at the Panda Bear gun store also allows players to receive new suits and weapons as a reward.

 Controls & Quick-Time Events